-Depending on what you decide in that moment will either keep you safe or let you be a victim of an expensive phone scam.
+Depending on what you decide at that moment will either keep you safe or let you be a victim of an expensive phone scam.

-The public is being informed by the police about this dangerous phone scam, because those who will become prey of the scam will have to pay lot of money, starting from hundreds even to thousands of dollars.
+The public is being informed by the police about this dangerous phone scam, because those who will become prey to the scam will have to pay a lot of money, starting from hundreds even to thousands of dollars.

 This phone scam is known as the One-Ring Phone Scam.